-PROBATION: EARNED TIME CREDIT - §13-924
+PROBATION: EARNED AND WORK TIME CREDIT - § 13-924

-The court may adjust the period of a probationer's supervised probation on the recommendation of an adult probation officer for earned time credit of twenty days for every thirty days that a probationer complies with all statutory requirements.
-The probationer must be current on court ordered restitution and in compliance with all other non-monetary terms of probation.
-This provision does not apply to a probationer who is on lifetime probation, probation for any class 2 or 3 felony, on probation exclusively for a misdemeanor offense or a person required to register pursuant to § 13-3821.
+The court may adjust the period of a probationer's supervised probation on the recommendation of an adult probation officer for earned time credit of twenty days for every thirty days that a probationer complies with all statutory requirements or work time credit of 30 days for every 30 days a probationer is engaged in eligible employment.
+The probationer must be current on court ordered restitution and in compliance with all other non-monetary terms of probation and exhibiting positive progression toward the goals and treatment in the probationer's case plan.
+These credit provisions do not apply to a probationer who is on lifetime probation, probation for any class 2 or 3 felony, on probation exclusively for a misdemeanor offense or a person required to register pursuant to § 13-3821.